marjoleinF/pre/README.md

 #>       rule166   -0.04751152              Wind > 6.9 & Temp <= 82
 ```

+The firest few lines of the printed results provide the penalty
+parameter value (*λ*) employed for selecting the final ensemble.
+By
+default, the ‘1-SE’ rule is used for selecting *λ*; this default can be
+overridden by employing the `penalty.par.val` argument of the `print`
+method and other functions in the package.
+Note that the printed
-The cross-validated error printed here is calculated using the same data
+cross-validated error is calculated using the same data as was used for
-as was used for generating the rules and therefore may provide an overly
+generating the rules and likely provides an overly optimistic estimate
-optimistic estimate of future prediction error.
-To obtain a more
+of future prediction error.
+To obtain a more realistic prediction error
-realistic prediction error estimate, we will use function `cvpre()`
+estimate, we will use function `cvpre()` later on.
-later on.

-The table represents the rules and linear terms selected for the final
+Next, the printed results provide the rules and linear terms selected in
-ensemble, with the estimated coefficients.
-For rules, the `description`
+the final ensemble, with their estimated coefficients.
+For rules, the
-column provides the conditions.
-If all conditions of a rule apply to an
+`description` column provides the conditions.
+For linear terms (which
-observation, the predicted value of the response increases by the
-estimated coefficient, which is printed in the `coefficient` column.
-If
-linear terms were selected for the final ensemble (which is not the case
+were not selected in the current ensemble), the winsorizing points used
-here), the winsorizing points used to reduce the influence of outliers
+to reduce the influence of outliers on the estimated coefficient would
-on the estimated coefficient would be printed in the `description`
+be printed in the `description` column.
+The `coefficient` column
-column.
-For linear terms, the estimated coefficient in `coefficient`
+presents the estimated coefficient.
+These are regression coefficients,
+reflecting the expected increase in the response for a unit increase in
+the predictor, keeping all other predictors constant.
+For rules, the
-reflects the increase in the predicted value of the response, for a unit
+coefficient thus reflects the difference in the expected value of the
-increase in the predictor variable.
+response when the conditions of the rule are met, compared to when they
+are not.

-If we want to plot the rules in the ensemble as simple decision trees,
+Using the `plot` method, we can plot the rules in the ensemble as simple
-we can use the `plot` method.
-Here, we request the nine most important
+decision trees.
+Here, we will request the nine most important
-baselearners are requested here through specification of the `nterms`
+baselearners through specification of the `nterms` argument.
+Through the
-argument.
-Through the `cex` argument, we specify the size of the node
-and path labels:
+`cex` argument, we specify the size of the node and path labels:

 ``` r
 plot(airq.ens, nterms = 9, cex = .5)